 Each month, the Graduate Recruitment Team hosts an Application Webinar to provide a step-by-step overview of the graduate application and admissions process.

-The undergraduate recruitment team is available to help share more information about our bachelor’s programs, connect you with faculty, and assist you throughout the application and admissions process.
+The graduate recruitment team is available to help share more information about our graduate programs, connect you with faculty, and assist you throughout the application and admissions process.

 If you still have questions regarding one of our programs please reach out to our graduate recruitment team by phone or email.
 You may also schedule a time to meet with one of our recruiters or attend one of our upcoming information sessions.